-The triangle inequality of the metric properties (see Definition 11.31) can still be quite restrictive for certain applications.
+The triangle inequality (see Definition 11.33) can still be quite restrictive for certain applications.
 Therefore, we consider another popular min-cut-based move-making algorithm, applicable to semi-metric pairwise costs.
 This algorithm is called $\alpha\beta$ -swap.
 On each iteration it considers only two labels of the current labeling: $\alpha$ and $\beta$ and finds an optimal configuration of those given that the rest are fixed.